UEA-Publishing/argonauts-of-the-eastern-atlantic-2/content/chapter-16.md

 _He would not work well, I fear, with others.
 Secondly, he would be insubordinate and, at first, domineering.
 He is unaccustomed to the yoke of social intercourse, but seems since he came to improve._[^13]

 By February 1832, Gützlaff had been employed as translator and physician on an East India Company vessel, the _Lord Amherst_.
-This was to sail as far as Korea “to ascertain how far the northern ports of this Empire may gradually be opened to British commerce’.[^14]
+This was to sail as far as Korea 'to ascertain how far the northern ports of this Empire may gradually be opened to British commerce’.[^14]

 Captain Lindsay’s report on the _Lord Amherst’s_ journey, together with a supplementary section by Gützlaff, was published in London in 1833.
 Seemingly anticipating the subsequent invasion, details were given of Chinese harbours and rivers, reporting that their defences were often in disrepair and the soldiers poorly trained and equipped.